Does Mailchimp have a free plan?

 FAQ

-Brevo and MailerLite are the clearest lower-cost alternatives for many buyers, while Kit and ActiveCampaign win under more specific use cases.
+Brevo and MailerLite are the clearest lower-cost alternatives for many buyers, while Kit and ActiveCampaign win when fit or automation depth matter more.

 Next Step